AP Computer Science A

 5.5.2.
 Reading from a text file

-We also want to be able to use a Scanner object to read from a file stored on the computer, sometimes called an "external file" because it's external to the program code.
+We can use a Scanner object to read from a file stored on the computer, sometimes called an "external file" because it's external to the program code.
 To do this, we'll need to create a File object that the Scanner can use.

-Here's an example of opening up a text file of integers, using a Scanner to read through it, and printing out the sum of those values.
-Note that we're not yet using UTF-8 encoding for our files, primarily because we're just working with numbers.
-We'll see how to encode for UTF-8 soon.
+Here's an example of opening up a text file, using a Scanner to read through it, and printing out the sum of those values.

 Use the documentation in the code to figure out how everything works.